bambora/checkout-woocommerce/bambora-online-checkout/readme.txt

 9. Enter and adjust the settings which are described in the **Settings** section.

-10. Click **Save Changes** when done and you are ready to use Bambora Checkout
+10. Click **Save Changes** when done and you are ready to use Bambora Online Checkout

 <a href="http://dev.bambora.com/shopping-carts/guides/shopping-carts/woocommerce">Click here for more information about **Settings**</a>

 == Changelog ==

+= 4.0.0 - beta =
+* Refactoring of module to comply with WooCommerce 3.x and WooCommerce Subscription 2.x standards
+* Adds Change payment for subscriptions
+* Adds Reactivation of failed subscriptions
+* Adds Reactivation of canceled subscriptions
+* Removed support for multiple-subscriptions
+* Improved information flow
+* Improved error handling
+* Adds filter to callback url and callback completion
+* Changed payment icons
+* Code cleanup and performance enhancement
+* Updates orders from earlier modules to comply with new standards
+* Labels and Translations updated
+* Adds support for WooCommerce Sequential Order Numbers
+* Adds debug logging with access from module configuration page

 = 3.0.5 =
 * Fix for transaction id not found on capture, credit and delete